 - Add in the rice stirring until the grains become translucent at the edges.

-- Now you need to slowly stir in the hot vegetable stock a ladle full at a time, stirring continually, making sure all of the stock has been incorporated each time and the pan is dry.
+- Now you need to slowly stir in the hot vegetable stock a ladle full at a time.

-- In the meantime heat another 50g of butter in a separate frying pan and add in the mushrooms and fry until soft.
+- Heat 50g of butter in a separate frying pan and add in the mushrooms and fry until soft over a medium heat.

-- Then increase the heat and add in the balsamic vinegar and reduce.
+- Then increase the heat under the mushrooms and add in the balsamic vinegar and reduce completely.